Luapulu/MaGe.jl/README.md

 end
 ```

-When used with `do` syntax both `load` and `loadstreaming` ensure the file is closed after use.
+Both `loadstreaming`, when used with `do` syntax, and `load` ensure the file is closed after use.
 However, if an IO stream is passed to either function, the stream will not be closed automatically.

 An event has the following interface: